jansmolders86/BlocksJs/README.md

 # BlocksJs
-Approximation of Leap Motion's Orion Vr demo with Three Js and Physijs
+Approximation of Leap Motion's Orion Vr demo with Three Js and Physijs.

+Still very much a WIP